noTxt/CascadeEnergy.github.io/_drafts/yeah-but-can-it-do-ten-million-lines.md

 (I am switching from the pronoun "I", to the pronoun "we" from here on in this blog because from this point on "I" had no idea what to do)

-1. We were curious, and we needed to know how node I/O streams work because they're a foundational part of our plan to receive energy data.
+1. We were curious.
+2. Node.js I/O streams are a foundational part of our plan to receive energy data.
-2. We didn't know where the limit was for when a file would be too large.
+3. We couldn't define the limit for when a file would be too large.
+4. We desired to engineer a system that would adapt itself to large files.

-We desired to engineer a system that didn't care about how large a file was, because it would never be working with a portion of that file which was too large for it to handle.
+The challenge was to architect the system in a way that it didn't care about file size, because it would never be working with a portion of that file which was too large for it to handle.

 In essence, we had to get real meta and start chunking our chunking!
 So we did.

 #### Kink the fire hose.

-We used the pipe/unpipe methods of node streams to turn on/off the flow of data from the open csv file.
+We used the pipe/unpipe methods of Node.js streams to turn on/off the flow of data from the open csv file.
 To decide when to kink and un-kink the hose, we needed to track the number of pending SNS events we had active at any given time.